gt-crnch-rg/read-the-docs/docs/reconfig/xilinx/xilinx-vivado-flow.rst

 General Locations of Board Files
 --------------------------------

-Xilinx now posts their board files in a Github repos for the [Board Store](https://github.com/Xilinx/XilinxBoardStore] and [Vivado example designs](https://github.com/Xilinx/XilinxCEDStore).
+Xilinx now posts their board files in a Github repos for the `Board Store <https://github.com/Xilinx/XilinxBoardStore>`__ and `Vivado example designs <https://github.com/Xilinx/XilinxCEDStore>`__.

 U50 Boards
 ^^^^^^^^^^

 Vivado Flow requires a special Alveo programming cable that is attached via USB to the host server.
-Detailed in the [Alveo Programming Cable Guide](https://www.xilinx.com/content/dam/xilinx/support/documents/boards_and_kits/accelerator-cards/ug1377-alveo-programming-cable-user-guide.pdf).
+This is detailed in the `Alveo Programming Cable Guide <https://docs.xilinx.com/r/en-US/ug1377-alveo-programming-cable-user-guide>`__.

 TBD - need links to the user guide and programming guide